Last Updated on

 I have an experience to share instead of asking a question this time.

 I was doing the journal exercise and looking at a particularly intense recent emotional experience.
 I sensed that I was hitting on some very strong beliefs and even though I could journal out a lot of what was going on in my head, assign it to the various parts of my ego, I still found myself stuck in that point of view.
 The Judge concluded that I simply couldn’t make the agreements dissolve right then and there, and therefore, this was pointless.
 Through a chain reaction of agreements, it told me that I wasn’t going to figure this out.
-(I just got Session 11 of the Self Mastery series, so I see that lie hidden in the vagueness there.)
+(I just got Session 11 of the Self Mastery Course, so I see that lie hidden in the vagueness there.)

 The frustration built up as the Victim accepted all of those self-judgments, and–to borrow a metaphor you’ve used–the elastic bands began to pull me back into old habits.
 I went to try and sleep.
 I had gotten stuck in this unsolvable intellectual conundrum of whether or not I could bring a particular person back into my life.
 I felt intense fear that this person would not allow it.